-Manufacturer recommends that electrical service and gas supply be brought into the cabinet through the end wall, as shown below.
-There are three penetrations into the cabinet that are required; one for high voltage supply wiring, one for low voltage control wiring and one for either gas supply or high voltage supply wiring for an electric heater.
+Manufacturer recommends that electrical service and gas supply be brought into the cabinet through the base, as shown below.
+Three penetrations into the cabinet are required: one for high-voltage supply wiring, one for low-voltage control wiring and one for either gas supply or high-voltage supply wiring for an electric heater.